 From the most visible people in our communities, like the police or the mayor to the unsung participants who make important and lasting impacts, students should be challenged to think about how leaders shape our lives with their words and actions.

 This leadership worksheet is best used as an independent study as part of a social-emotional learning lesson on leadership.
-It can also be completed with a guided small-group or done as a whole class activity by projecting the worksheet via smartboard.
+It can also be completed with a guided small group or as a class activity by projecting the worksheet via smartboard.

 Get More Use Out of Our Leadership Worksheet